You may have a loved one with chronic medical conditions that requires a lot of dependancy. Perhaps it requires a full-time caretaker.

 Regardless of whether the caretaker is a family member or a true professional, the job can be stressful.
 It takes a special person with compassion, patience and strength to do the job.
 And when the stress and frustration builds up, the wrong person may take things too far and turn to abuse as his or her coping mechanism.

-Each caregiver relationship is unique, but there are some general suggestions she offers to prevent this abuse from happening.
+Each caregiver relationship is unique, but here are some general suggestions to prevent this abuse from happening.

 Whether your family member or a professional has the duty of taking care of your loved one, always check in.
 There should be a checks-and-balances kind of system.
 Check in daily or weekly.
 Look for signs of abuse, which I detail in this blog post.